-For potting cherry tomatoes, what type of plant support needed depends on the plants’ height and the volume of fruits they hold on plants.
+For potting cherry tomatoes, what type of plant support is needed depends on the plants’ height and the volume of fruits they hold on plants.

-Usually, dwarf cherry tomatoes grow 6-15” tall and they don’t need any plant support.
+Usually, dwarf cherry tomatoes grow 6-15” tall, and they don’t need any plant support.

 Determinate tomatoes that can grow 2-4 feet tall.
-The plant stems are sturdy enough but simple staking helps them to keep straight when producing fruits.
+The plant stems are sturdy enough, but simple staking helps them to keep straight when producing fruits.

-Indeterminate or vine type cherry tomatoes can grow 5-7 feet tall or more.
+Indeterminate or vine-type cherry tomatoes can grow 5-7 feet tall or more.
 They must need 3-5 feet high caging from the surface of the pot to stand the plants.

-Determinate cherry tomatoes are bushy types and produce limited fruits for a certain period then die.
+Determinate cherry tomatoes are bushy types and produce limited fruits for a certain period, then die.
 So, pruning them may reduce the production of your fruits.
 But mild pruning like lower yellowing leaves, dry leaves, or disease leaves can be picked out.

 Learn More: How to prune tomato plants.

 Apply a 2-3 inches layer of mulch for your potting tomatoes with leaf mold, bark, straw, or grass clipping to retain the soil moisture longer.

 Once the cherry tomatoes turn bright red and slightly firm, they are ready to harvest.
 Hold the tomatoes firmly and slightly turn off the vine.
 If the fruits easily turn off the vine, that’s perfect.
 But if the fruits don’t turn off after mildly twisting, let them ripe on the vine few more days.